 Character

 Elijah was a man of few words.
 His style (unlike that of Elisha) was to pronounce his message then quickly leave (2Kings 1:4).
 Kings both knew and feared him.
 When King Ahaziah asked his messengers who had given the message that he would die, they said it was a man who wore a leather belt (2Kings 1:8).
-The king's troubled response was "It is Elijah the Tishbite" (verse 8).
+The king then gave a troubled response.

-He is commanded, after fleeing death threats from Queen Jezebel, to anoint two kings and make Elisha his successor (1Kings 19).
+God commands Elijah, after fleeing death threats from Queen Jezebel, to anoint two kings and make Elisha his successor (1Kings 19).
 He is taken, after completing these tasks, away from the area on a miraculous fiery chariot sent by God.
-Elisha's request for a double portion of God's spirit (2Kings 2:1 - 12) is granted.
+Elisha's request for a double portion of God's spirit is granted.

 The service to God of Elijah was so exemplary that he represented all the Old Testament prophets when Jesus was transfigured and in a vision is seen talking to him and Moses (Luke 9:28 - 36).
 John the Baptist, who prepared the way for Jesus before his ministry began, preached in his spirit and power (John 1:19 - 23, Matthew 17:10 - 13).